 You stop depreciating property when you have fully recovered your cost or other basis.
-You recover your basis when your section 179 and allowed or allowable depreciation deductions equal your cost or investment in the property.
+You fully recover your basis when your section 179 deduction, allowed or allowable depreciation deductions, and salvage value, if applicable, equal the cost or investment in the property.
 See What Is the Basis of Your Depreciable Property, later.